Animal Care and Control

 Animal Care and Control provides the following services:

-- Operates the animal shelter and provides humane care for animals in the shelter.
+- Operates the Animal Control Facility and provides humane care for animals in the shelter.

 - Responds to both emergency and non-emergency calls.